hirusha-adi/easy-ffmpeg/README.md

 ## Getting Started

 Easy-FFmpeg provides two ways to get started based on your preference: using the Python script or the pre-compiled .exe file.
-Based on the command below:
+Based on the command below.
+[Click here](https://trac.ffmpeg.org/wiki/HWAccelIntro) to learn more

 ```bash
 ffmpeg -hwaccel_device 0 -hwaccel cuda -i "input.mkv" -c:v h264_nvenc -preset slow "output.mp4"